tarunk0/DeploySpringbootAppToAKS/README.md

-## Deploying a Spring Boot application on AKS Cluster using Jenkins and Storing the Artifacts on ACR.
+## Deploying a Spring Boot application on AKS Cluster using Jenkins and Storing the Artifacts on ACR..